ChomusukeCat/CSS-342-B---The-Jolly-Banker/README.md

 # Bank
 Bank simulator, reads in a string of transactions from a file into an in-memory queue.
 Transactions include: opening accounts, withdrawing/depositing funds, transferring funds, and printing out the transaction history

-You will build a banking application which processes transactions.
-This banking application consists of three phases.
-1) The program will read in a string of transactions from a file into an in-memory queue.
-  These transactions can open accounts, withdraw funds, deposit funds, transfer funds, or ask for the transactional history to be printed.

-2) The program will next read from the queue and process the transactions in order.

-3) When the queue has been depleted the program will print out all open accounts and balances in those accounts.
-Details:
-Input:
-To test your program a file will be passed in by an argument to the program.
-The file will contain a list of transactions that need to be executed.
-Transactions of the format described below (see section on transactions) will be contained in this file.
-There will be one transaction per line.Assume that the input is well-formed in the file—that is, there are no syntax errors.
-That said, there may be errors in the transactions themselves.
-For instance, a transaction may try to withdraw more money than there is a fund or try to withdraw for a non-existent fund.
-See the section below entitled errors for details.

 Client Accounts and Funds:
 Each client account contains assets held in up to ten funds.
 A client account is represented by a first and last name (two strings) and a unique 4 digit identifier.
 A fifth digit can